dannywalter/mystery/README.md

 ### Enemies & Hazards
 - Turret-like enemies that shoot projectiles at you
+- Floating UFOs that drift back and forth
 - Defeat enemies by shooting them or jumping on their heads
 - Enemies sometimes drop point pickups when defeated